 The Spanish jurisdiction system is structured in several stages or steps from the lowest instances to the highest instances.
 Judicial structure is ruled by the Spanish act "Ley Orgánica 6/1985, de 1 de julio, del Poder Judicial".
-In Spanish civil jurisdiction, we find "Juzgados de Paz" and "Juzgados de Primera Instancia" which are first instance courts.
+In the Spanish civil jurisdiction, we find "Juzgados de Paz" and "Juzgados de Primera Instancia" which are first instance courts.
 Furthermore, in every province there is also the "Audiencia Provincial" which is a tribunal that reviews the judgments issued by lower courts.
 Finally there is the Supreme Court "Tribunal Supremo" located in Madrid, which can review some cases and judgments previously issued by the "Audiencia Provincial".
-Besides this, in civil jurisdiction there are also Commercial Courts called "Juzgado de lo Mercantil" that may attend issues related to insolvency procedures, transportation disputes, IP rights disputes, corporate law disputes, etc. In some cities where there are several "Juzgados de Primera Instancia", some of them may be specialised in a specific areas, such as family law, mortgages foreclosure, awards enforcement, etc.
+Besides, in civil jurisdiction there are also Commercial Courts called "Juzgado de lo Mercantil" that may attend issues related to insolvency procedures, transportation disputes, IP rights disputes, corporate law disputes, etc. In some cities where there are several "Juzgados de Primera Instancia", some of them may be specialised in a specific areas, such as family law, mortgages foreclosure, awards enforcement, etc.

 1.3 What are the main stages in civil proceedings in your jurisdiction?
-What is their underlying timeframe?
+What is their underlying timeframe (please include a brief description of any expedited trial procedures)?

-A normal proceeding "procedimiento ordinario" shall usually have the following steps: (i) claim submission; (ii) answer to the claim; (iii) the preliminary hearing; and (iv) the hearing.
+A normal proceeding "procedimiento ordinario" shall usually have the following steps: